-What are some alternative words for put up?
+What is another word for put up?

 Synonyms for put up